-Education reform and shared decisionmaking may call for a variety of changing roles and responsibilities within the schools, including but not necessarily limited to:
+Education reform and shared decision-making may call for a variety of changing roles and responsibilities within the schools and programs, including but not necessarily limited to:

 - 24.2.1.
-Involving school staff members in decisionmaking at sites. - 24.2.2.
-Devising new systems of school site accountability. - 24.2.3.
+Involving staff members and stakeholders in decision-making at school sites and programs. - 24.2.2.
+Devising new systems of accountability for school sites and programs. - 24.2.3.
 Organizing and staffing schools in new ways. - 24.2.4.
 Altering schedules and learning activities to accommodate different levels of student learning. - 24.2.5.
-Involving school staff members in budget development. - 24.2.6.
-Encouraging greater interaction between staff members through such activities as peer group coaching, team performance reviews, observation schedules, sharing of teaching techniques and strategies.
+Involving school staff members and program staff members in budget development. - 24.2.6.
+Encouraging greater interaction between staff members and stakeholders.